dialoguemd/covid-19/src/regions/ca/info/ca-nt/reporting.md

 - Headache
 - Diarrhea
 - Vomiting
-- Loss of sense of smell
+- Loss of sense of smell/taste
 - Loss of appetite

 Individuals experiencing any of the symptoms that are listed above should call their [local health centre](https://www.hss.gov.nt.ca/en/hospitals-and-health-centres).